 Vanilla wafers are small (1 1/2 inch), light, crispy-thin, vanilla-flavored cookies also known as Nilla® Wafers.
 They are marketed by Nabisco in the U.S. and Christie in Canada.

-You can substitute vanilla wafers with any small sugar, butter, or shortbread cookies (homemade), if wafers are unavailable in local food stores.
+You can substitute vanilla wafers with any small sugar, butter, or shortbread cookies (especially homemade), if vanilla wafers are unavailable in local food stores.

 by Mary Lee Taylor (c.1940s)